 Learning From Health

-A data science project that leverages data from the Centers for Disease Control and Prevention (CDC) to develop predictive models for income, based on health statistics such as diabetes, cholesterol, and kidney disease.
+A data science project that leverages CDC data to develop predictive models for income based on health statistics like diabetes and cholesterol, exploring the correlation between health disparities and economic status.

 Technologies